|

 What tools and equipment do I need?

-couple of screwdrivers (Phillips and normal head) in different sizes, a small
+few screwdrivers (Phillips and normal head) in different sizes, a small

 adjustable wrench, pliers (regular and needle nose), wire cutter,